-What wording is required at the bottom of financial statement pages?
+What financial statement references are required at the bottom of financial statement pages?
 Is there a difference in the references in audited statements and those in compilations or reviews?
 What wording should be placed at the bottom of supplementary pages?
-Below I’ll answer these questions.
+Below I answer these questions.

 First, let’s look at financial statement references in audit reports.

 While generally accepted accounting principles do not require financial page references to the notes, it is a common practice to do so.
 Here are examples:

 Accountants can also–though not required–reference specific disclosures on a financial statement page.
 For example, See Note 6 (next to the Inventory line on a balance sheet).
 It is my preference to use general references such as See accompanying notes.

 Audit standards do not require financial statement page references to the audit opinion.

 Supplementary pages should not include a reference to the notes or the opinion.

 The Statements on Standards for Accounting and Review Services (SSARS) do not require a reference (on financial statement pages) to the compilation or review report; however, it is permissible to do so.
 What do I do?
 I do not refer to the accountant’s report.
 I include See accompanying notes at the bottom of each financial statement page (when notes are included).
 This reference to notes, however, is not required, even when notes are included.
 (Notes can be omitted in compilation engagements.)